 A. John 21:20-24

-In John 21, the postscript of the gospel, "the disciple whom Jesus loved" is said to be the one who witnessed to these things and who wrote these things (21:24); he is, in other words, not only the author but the apostolic authority standing behind the gospel.
+In John 21, the postscript of the gospel, "the disciple whom Jesus loved" is said to be the one who testified to these things and who wrote these things (21:24); he is, in other words, not only the author of the gospel but the apostolic authority standing behind it.
 The disciple whom Jesus loved is said to be the one who leaned back on Jesus' breast to talk to Jesus during the meal.
 Since he asks Jesus about this disciple, Peter is eliminated as a candidate for "the disciple whom Jesus loved."

 B. John 19:25-35

 The author identifies "the disciple whom he [Jesus] loved" as the one whose testimony is true and worthy of belief.
-When Jesus was dying on the cross, around him stood four women and one man, identified as the one whom Jesus loved (19:25-26).
-Later, the author affirms that the testimony of the man who witnessed Jesus' death is true (19:35); the testimony refers most likely to the traditions about Jesus that have been incorporated into the Gospel of John.
+When he was dying on the cross, around Jesus stood four women and one man, identified as the one whom Jesus loved (19:25-26).
+Later, the author affirms that the testimony of the man who witnessed Jesus' death is true (19:35).
+The testimony refers most likely to the traditions about Jesus that have been incorporated into the Gospel of John.
 This man most likely is "the disciple whom he [Jesus] loved" mentioned earlier, since he is the only man present at Jesus' crucifixion (19:26).

 1.1.2.
 The two individuals referred to in John 19:35; 21:24 are no doubt the same man, since they bear the same designation, "the disciple whom Jesus loved."
 If it is possible to put a name to this man, then the author of the gospel of John can be identified.
 Two other references to "the disciple whom Jesus loved" occur in the Gospel of John.
 What further information do these references give about the author?